 However, before you leave (if you are not yet in the class of candidate buyers for Kaori After Story), I will very briefly introduce ACE Academy and explain how Kaori After Story follows from it.

 ACE Academy is an English-language Japanese-inspired visual novel produced by PixelFade Studios and first released in 2016.
 The player protagonist takes the role of an American college student studying to be a mech pilot at a college in a futuristic version of Japan.
 While it features an overarching plot related to the protagonist’s late father’s mysterious research and the school’s mech tournaments, the main focus and attraction of ACE Academy is its social aspect.

 The player in ACE Academy makes many choices about who to spend time with throughout the game.
 Most of these choices focus on six classmates.
 First, there are the protagonist’s three pilot teammates: Kaori Itami, Mayu Akemi, and the designated bro-character, Shou Shinjirou.
 Also present is Yuuna Misaki, who helps the team in a support role, and Valerie Belle, who becomes the team mechanic.
-The protagonist’s younger sister Nikki is also an option in some cases, although she is a comparatively minor character compared to the main character’s classmates in the grand scheme of things.
+The protagonist’s younger sister Nikki is also an option in some cases, although she is a minor character compared to the protagonist’s classmates.

-Based on the player’s choices, he will end up on the romantic path of one of the five women I noted or on a friend path with Shou (the Shou path has a Nikki variation as well – fortunately not a troubled one).
-In the end, the robots and the overarching story take a backseat to the protagonist finding (or not finding!) a girlfriend.
+Based on the player’s choices, he will end up on the romantic path of one of the five women I noted or on a friend path with Shou (the Shou path has a Nikki variation as well – fortunately not a morally questionable one).
+In the end, the robots and the overarching story take a backseat to the protagonist finding (or not finding) a girlfriend.